NRG Energy Inc. (NRG) Shares Down Despite Recent Market Volatility

-NRG Energy Inc. (NYSE: NRG)’s stock price has decreased by -2.71 compared to its previous closing price of 33.93.
-Despite this, the company has seen a gain of 0.79% in its stock price over the last five trading days.
+NRG Energy Inc. (NYSE: NRG)’s stock price has decreased by -2.37 compared to its previous closing price of 31.63.
+Nevertheless, the company has seen a -10.18% plunge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 12/06/22 that NRG Energy to Buy Vivint Smart Home for $2.8 Billion

 Is It Worth Investing in NRG Energy Inc. (NYSE: NRG) Right Now?